 Mofongo was invented at the beginning of the 14 century by the Spanish on Caribbean islands.
 Therefore, the dish is like a blend of local food versus foreign cuisine.

-The dish has mashed plantain deep-fried to get a nice golden color and crispy crust.
+The dish comprises mashed plantain fried to get a nice golden color and crispy crust.
 Plus, you can use it with a side dish of sweet and spicy stir shrimp.
 Believe me; this combination is a perfect match for any meal of the day.

 Let’s discover the true taste of Mofongo right here!